 Maryhill State Park is the perfect place to spend the night, providing the opportunity to get back to nature and relax among the spectacular scenery.
 There is a wealth of recreation options nearby, including camping, boating, swimming, wildlife watching and more.

 You might also want to check out the Maryhill Museum and Stonehenge.
 This stone circle is a replica of the one in England.
-It was first commissioned in the early 20th century and it is now dedicated as a monument to those that died in World War I. If you would like to spend the night gazing at the heavens, the Goldendale Observatory State Park promises a superb view of the constellations and it is less than twenty-five minutes away.
+It was first commissioned in the early 20th century, and it is now dedicated as a monument to those who died in World War I. If you would like to spend the night gazing at the heavens, the Goldendale Observatory State Park promises a superb view of the constellations, and it is less than twenty-five minutes away.
 If you are just spending the day at the park, you may require a Discover Pass.

 From theme parks to state parks to national parks and historical monuments, your cross-country road trip has been filled with fun and adventure.
 However, hopefully, you will have plenty of energy left over to explore the city.
 Salt Lake City is the urban heart of Utah, and there is much to see and do here.